-The amount of travelling guests is substantially smaller during the months of November, December and January.
+The amount of traveling guests is substantially smaller during the months of November, December and January.
 So, if you want to come for more solitude, consider these months.
 Certainly the temperatures are getting colder, so plan accordingly.

 December: The first snow of the season usually comes during December, though typically it is light and will be gone within a few days.
 The resort is open until the weekend after Christmas, but will be closed during the week of New Years Day.